Farama-Foundation/Minigrid/docs/source/user-guide.md

 **Note:** When a pedestrian agent reaches the end of the environment during a forward action, they automatically turn around in the opposite direction.

 ![Action Space](action-space.png)

+## MultiLaneRoadEnv

+### Description
+This environment models a simple grid for behavior simulation involving pedestrians, containing a G<sub>m x n</sub> grid with customizable length m and height n.
+MultiLaneRoadEnv supports pedestrians and vehicles as dynamic agents and sidewalks, crosswalks, and one road with multiple lanes as static objects.
+Dynamic agents may be added or removed any time during simulation; however, static objects are not designed to be removed.

+### Action Space
+Remains the same as PedestrianEnv.

+**Note:** When a dynamic agent reaches the end of the environment during a forward action, they automatically turn around in the opposite direction.